Loki-Astari/ThorsSerializer/doc/building.md

 It has been tested on [travis-ci.org](https://travis-ci.org/Loki-Astari/ThorsSerializer) using clang 3.5 and g++ 4.9 (on mac and ubuntu).
 Though clang 3.4 also supports C++14 its code coverage tool is very basic and the generic makefiles will fail when attempting to perform code coverage tests.

+The yaml serialization uses libyaml so you will need that installed locally.
+The configuration files attempt to detect in the default location.
+If it is not there detailed instructions of your options are provided.

 ##Configuration Flags

 You can disable some of the serialization code with: